Peavey Electronics

 In the 20th century, Lauderdale County continued to grow and develop.
 Education became a priority, with the establishment of public schools and the expansion of higher education institutions such as Meridian Community College.
 Today, the county remains a vibrant and diverse community, with a thriving economy and a strong sense of pride in its history and heritage.

-This timeline provides a concise overview of the key events in the history of Lauderdale County, Mississippi.
+This timeline provides a condensed summary of the historical journey of Lauderdale County, Mississippi.